liondw/Signal-Alignment/README.md

 ## Where to begin 🖼
 I have created an [**Introduction to David Shapiro's Heuristic Imperatives**](https://github.com/liondw/Signal-Alignment/blob/c413cb0f631a3b6324c73831f095fab3cb78d50b/Heuristic%20Imperatives%20Graphics/Heuristic%20Imperatives%20-%20Introduction.pdf) communicate this specific proposal to the AI alignment problem, and am working on a companion short explainer video for easier direct sharing.
-Please note that this is an early proposal, and not a comprehensive solution to the AI alignment problem.
+Please note that this is an education effort to draw more attention and discussion to this topic, and this proposal is not a comprehensive solution to the AI alignment problem.

 View these directly by clicking on the files and folders in this repository above.